Translation

 i.

 Where do dawn-cold flowers open their mouths?
-I need to

-emerald trembler, hummingbird?
 Should I ask you?
-Would
+Would you tell?
+Or should

-you tell?
-Or should I ask you, my flake of flame, my slice
+I ask you, my flake of flame, my slice

 of fragile embers, stumbling butterfly?

 Could you tell me where?
-I think you know where
+I think you know

-dawn-cold flowers open their quiet mouths.
+where dawn-cold flowers open their quiet mouths.

 So tell me.
-Here, in the laurel forest, in the twist of smooth
+Here, in the laurel forest, in the twist

-branches, where feathers glisten green and flashing?
-Or
+of smooth branches, where feathers glisten green

-higher up, on mountain fields?
-I will find a patch,
+and flashing?
+Or higher up, on mountain fields?

-dew-sharp, and pluck a few, and carry them back to town in
+and carry them back to town in a fold of my robe.

-a fold of my robe.
 With them I will make the children glad.

 ii.

-Sounds led me to a fertile patch of gorge, a
+Sounds led me to a fertile patch of gorge,

-petal-womb, where dew made little worlds of wet
+a petal-womb, where dew made little worlds

-bright and strange, that thrust
+of flowers, bright and strange, that thrust

 their stems through crumbly soil.
-Something spoke: Rise and
+Something spoke:

-pick, and make the children glad.
+Rise and pick, and make the children glad.

 It stabs me to recollect that valley now.